digiblurDIY/Website/blog/2023-04-10-tuya-cloudcutter-with-esphome-how-to-guide/index.md

 ![alt text](images/cloudcut3.png)

-4. Run `sudo-raspi-config` go to Localisation Options -> WLAN Country and set your country.
+4. Run `sudo raspi-config` go to Localisation Options -> WLAN Country and set your country.
 Hit Finish and select Yes to Reboot.
 SSH back into the RPI do the following steps to prepare for Tuya-CloudCutter

 5. Install Network Manager (only reboot once all files are in place)
  - `sudo apt update && sudo apt install network-manager`